/sites/assets/Assets/Categories/Exercise%20N%20Fitness/1071_images_bannerimage.jpg?Width=970&Height=405

 • enjoy a better quality of life.

 Don’t miss out on the excellent health benefits that physical activity can bring you.
-If you are interested to find out more, do refer to WHO's Recommendations for Physical Activity.
+If you are interested to find out more, do refer to the Singapore Physical Activity Guidelines.

 Related: What Is a Healthy Weight?